-Property flood resilience (PFR), previously known as Property Level Protection or Property Level Resilience, covers a range of measures that provide resistance (preventing flood waters entering properties) and resilience (minimising the damage that flooding may achieve by moving property, including waterproof finishes etc.) PFR is used to manage residual risk where flood depths are likely to be low and can be a particularly useful mechanism for the management of surface water risk.
-To date, PFR has largely been funded through Government funded grant schemes following major flood events, for example, Storms Desmond and Eva in December 2015, households that have been affected are eligible to apply for grants, but the most success has been achieved where collective schemes have been developed covering groups of properties and run by LLFAs or other organisations.
+Property flood resilience (PFR), previously known as Property Level Protection or Property Level Resilience, covers a range of measures.
+These provide resistance (preventing flood waters entering properties) and resilience (minimising the damage that flooding may achieve by moving property, including waterproof finishes etc.)

+PFR is used to manage residual risk where flood depths are likely to be low and can be a particularly useful mechanism for the management of surface water risk.
+To date, PFR has largely been funded through Government funded grant schemes following major flood events, for example, Storms Desmond and Eva in December 2015.

+Individual households that have been affected are eligible to apply for grants, but the most success has been achieved where collective schemes have been developed covering groups of properties and run by LLFAs or other organisations.

 Rochdale has been particularly successful with a very high level of take up following the most recent grant scheme made available in 2016.
 This success can be attributed to a Council run scheme that has been proactively managed across various departments in the Council.

-The Environment Agency is in the process of establishing a PFR Framework to improve the quality of delivery and this framework along with available funding through the Environment Agency's Investment Programme means that there is more access to PFR finance on an ongoing basis rather than just following major flood events.
+The Environment Agency is in the process of establishing a PFR Framework to improve the quality of delivery.
+This framework, along with available funding through the Environment Agency's Investment Programme, means there is more access to PFR finance on an ongoing basis rather than just following major flood events.

-PFR schemes should be developed for groups of properties by LLFA where residual risk needs to be managed.
+• PFR schemes should be developed for groups of properties by LLFA where residual risk needs to be managed.

-4.4 Catchment approach and natural flood management
+4.4 Catchment based approach and natural flood management

-The Catchment Based Approach3 (CaBA) embeds collaborative working at a river catchment scale to deliver cross cutting improvements to our water environments.
+The Catchment Based Approach3 (CaBA) embeds collaborative working at a river catchment scale.
+This is designed to deliver cross cutting improvements to our water environments.
 This integrated and holistic approach helps achieve synergy through multiple organisations working together at a catchment scale to achieve multiple benefits.
-The approach has particular resonance at the strategic scale, such as across Greater Manchester, due to the benefits that can be achieved from addressing cumulative and cross-boundary flood risk.
-Adopting a more catchment based approach should mean that schemes upstream can be developed to achieve benefits downstream and use these benefits to secure Partnership Funding - such an approach can overcome the challenges of securing funding for NfM schemes due to the difficulty in achieving Outcome Measures.